tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format with the tls12_cid content type defined in {{dtls-record12}} MUST be used.
+For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format with the tls12_cid content type defined in {{dtls-ciphertext}} MUST be used.

 When transmitting a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.